caseywdunn/comparative_expression_2017/docker/readme.md

 ## Use

 Point your browser to port 8787 at the appropriate ip address.
-You can then clone and run the manuscript.
+Sign in with username `rstudio` and password `rstudio`.

+Select File > Create Project... > Version control > git, and enter `https://github.com/caseywdunn/comparative_expression_2017.git` for the Repository URL.
+You can now select your branch and execute the manuscript.